Seraphoenixy/kepub/README.md

 ---

-Crawl novels from sfacg, ciweimao and esjzone; generate, append and extract epub
+Crawl novels from sfacg, ciweimao, esjzone and lightnovel; generate, append and extract epub

 ## Third party